zachheine/meta-edison-rt/README.md

  The result will be too big to fit in the standard 512Mb rootfs.
 This must be increased.

  To do this, a couple of files need to be edited.
-First off, edit the file:

-    .../edison-src/device-software/meta-edison-distro/recipes-bsp/u-boot/files/edison.env

-In that file will be something like:

-    name=rootfs,size=512MiB

-Change this to be:

-    name=rootfs,size=1024MiB

-and save the file.
-Then edit the file:
+ Edit the file:

     .../edison-src/device-software/meta-edison-distro/recipes-core/images/edison-image.bb